antoniignasi/MetabolicElastography/README.md

 The code is shared for evaluation and research-documentation purposes.
 It does not include raw clinical data, identifiable information or protected research data.

-The analyses presented here should not be interpreted as a validated clinical diagnostic system.
+The analyses presented here should not be interpreted as a validated clinical diagnostic system or as an independently validated predictive model.